 If your seedlings are on a windowsill, they may struggle to get enough light each day.

 This can be further compounded by starting your seedlings earlier in the season when the days are naturally shorter, and there is less daylight.

 The seedlings will search for light, growing upwards rather than out, leading to long, slim growth.

-The way I like to think of it is that the beans have things too good compared to what they would in the wild.
-Because of this they go wild and pack on growth, growth that they cant sustain once the conditions are no longer as good.
+I like to think that the beans have things too good compared to what they would in the wild.
+Because of this, they go wild and pack on growth, growth that they can’t sustain once the conditions are no longer as good.

 What can I do?

-You don’t want to just go straight into the ground after the plants have started inside though as this will probably just kill them.
+If conditions are a little warmer, then you could move them outside.
+But you don’t want to just go straight into the ground after the plants have started inside, though as this will probably just kill them.

 The best way would be to move them to a cold frame or greenhouse to toughen up a bit before going outside.

-If these options aren’t available to you then honestly I would be thinking of sowing a new batch of broad beans and starting again rather than trying to grow these ones on.
+If these options aren’t available to you, I would be thinking of sowing a new batch of broad beans and starting again rather than trying to grow these on.